souryacs/LitRevw/DeepLearningCompBio.md

     - Utilized for PACBIO long-read HiFi (>10Kb) Sequencing read alignment and minimizing alignment errors.
     - Uses PacBio circular consensus sequencing (ccs) reads as an input to DL model.

-[Genome-wide mapping of somatic mutation rates uncovers drivers of cancer - Sherman et al. Nature Biotechnology 2022](https://pubmed.ncbi.nlm.nih.gov/35726091/) Dig method.
-Deep learning based identification of cancer driver mutations among a set of putative mutations.
-Supports multiple types of SNV.
-Implements CNN based method to detect the variants and then a probabilistic model to detect the positive mutations.

 [The landscape of tolerated genetic variation in humans and primates - Gao et al. Science 2023](https://pubmed.ncbi.nlm.nih.gov/37262156/) primateAI-3D model.
 Deep learning model based database of 4.3 million benign missense variants across the primate lineage.

 [Rare penetrant mutations confer severe risk of common diseases - Fiziev et al. Science 2023](https://pubmed.ncbi.nlm.nih.gov/37262146/) Using their previusly published primateAI-3D model which identifies benign and pathogenic variants, including rare variants (MAF >= 0.1%), they identify the gene-phenotype associations and compare with the conventional GWAS studies which only include common variants.